-The optimal method of approach will combine behavior training with a drug regimen and a plan to eventually have your pup no longer needing the drugs.
+The optimal approach will combine behavior training with a drug regimen and a plan to have your pup no longer needing the drugs eventually.

-As drugs do have side effects, it may be an initial process of delivering the medicine in moderation until you can get a better sense of its efficacy.
-This differs with those medicines that are more fast acting and do not last as long in the system, such as tranquilizing drugs used during a thunderstorm.
+As drugs do have side effects, it may be an initial process of delivering the medicine in moderation until you can better understand its efficacy.
+This differs from those medicines that are faster acting and do not last as long in the system, such as tranquilizing drugs used during a thunderstorm.

-It is important to differentiate between a dog that really struggles with noise phobias, aggression or separation anxiety and dogs that have training issues like inappropriately jumping on people, ignoring your commands, or just not getting along with other dogs.
+It is important to differentiate between a dog that really struggles with noise phobias, aggression, or separation anxiety and dogs with training issues like inappropriately jumping on people, ignoring your commands, or just not getting along with other dogs.